-Mobtown Studios is an artist-friendly recording, mixing and mastering studio owned and operated by producer Mat Leffler-Schulman and designer Emily Leffler-Schulman.
+Mobtown Studios is an artist-friendly recording, mixing and mastering studio owned and operated by producer/mixing engineer Mat Leffler-Schulman and womanager/doula Emily Leffler-Schulman.
 The recording studio provides a warm living room environment where bands create records comfortably and affordably.

-The studio is located in a large light-filled 1890s converted rowhouse in Baltimore’s historic Charles Village neighborhood, near Penn Station and the Station North Arts District.
-Our four-room 1,000 square foot facility was masterfully planned by acoustical engineer Julien Robilliard (Fraunhofer-Gesellschaft) and employs a variety of innovative and modular acoustical treatments to shape your sound.
+The recording studio is located in a large light-filled 1890s converted (and possibly haunted) rowhouse in Baltimore’s historic Charles Village neighborhood, near Penn Station and the Station North Arts District.
+Our six-room 1,600 square foot facility was masterfully planned by acoustical engineer Julien Robilliard (Fraunhofer-Gesellschaft) and employs a variety of innovative and modular acoustical treatments to shape your sound.
+Take a tour.

 Engineer / Producer